Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 It also leads us to the key of the final aria for soprano.
 D major, 12/8 rhythm and a gently flowing bass line would suggest a conventional pastoral movement and, to a degree, this is what Bach provides.
 But the incessant violin obbligato melody determines the ultimate character of this charming movement.

 The text speaks of Jesus—-His shall be the first name on our lips in the New Year—- and continuing until the moment of death—-when it shall even again be articulated.
-The violin begins its ritornello melody innocently enough, a gently lilting theme expresses the sweetness of the Saviour′s name.
+The violin begins its ritornello melody innocently enough, a gently lilting theme expressing the sweetness of the Saviour′s name.
 But from the second bar it assumes a wave-like motion of ceaseless rising and falling which dominates not only the instrumental ritornello section but the aria as a whole.

 The two images which seem to have attracted Bach′s particular attention are, firstly the melodious delight of the very sound of His name and secondly, the fact that the articulation of it is unending; it will continue, from the first moments of the New Year ′on and on′ until death.
 The violin depicts both images, encapsulated within a motion which calls to mind the very action of breathing, a rising and falling motion suggestive of that most fundamental of life′s essential processes.
 Thus, the mere expression of His name becomes entwined with the very essence of corporeal life.